Soho Lounge JFK Terminal 8 Review

 Nonetheless, I enjoyed a small plate of the chili shrimp and chicken thigh alongside the stuffed tortellini.

-When I sat down on my table, I then realized there were little QR codes you could scan.
-This made me realize that you could actually order a la carte from the kitchen... and this menu was far more interesting than the typical foods I saw at the Greenwich lounge.
+When I sat down at my table, I realized there were little QR codes you could scan.
+This made me realize that you could actually order a la carte from the kitchen, and this menu was far more interesting than the typical foods I saw at the Greenwich Lounge.

 A la carte online QR code menu